antuelle78/deploy-awx-k3s-ubuntu/README.md

 ansible-navigator run deploy.yml -i YourInventoryFile

 ```

-   Add "-m stdout" to replicate ansible-playbook behaviour
+3. Add "-m stdout" to replicate ansible-playbook behaviour when using
+   ansible-navigator

-3. This repo can also be imported into an existing AWX/Tower instance as a project
+4. This repo can also be imported into an existing AWX/Tower instance as a project

-4. Add "--skip-tags=k3s_install" to bypass reinstalling k3s on subsequent runs.
+5. Add "--skip-tags=k3s_install" to bypass reinstalling k3s on subsequent runs.

 license
 -------